 Prize coordinator: Dr Timothy C. Baker, School of Language, Literature, Music, and Visual Culture, University of Aberdeen, King’s College, Aberdeen AB24 3UB.
 Email: firstname.lastname@example.org

 Prize coordinator: Dr Siân Adiseshiah, School of English and Journalism, College of Arts, University of Lincoln, Brayford Pool, Lincoln, LN6 7TS.

-For the BACLS Postgraduate Essay Prize, entrants are required to be registered for a postgraduate programme in Great Britain at the time of the deadline, as well as BACLS members.
-In cases where entrants have completed their studies or are between programmes, they need to have been registered on a postgraduate programme for the year of the prize.
+For the BACLS Postgraduate Essay Prize, entrants are required to be: 1) either registered for a postgraduate programme in Great Britain at the time of the deadline; or 2) at the time of the deadline, within one year of completion of a postgraduate programme.
+Entrants must also be BACLS members.
+Proof of postgraduate student status needs to be sent to the prize coordinator in the form of an email from an academic connected to the relevant course of study.
 Essays must be between 5,000 and 11,000 words in length and published in a relevant peer reviewed journal in 2017.